Chapter 21

 1. Cartago is to be destroyed.

-2. When the Asia has been conquered, the Roman fortunate leader has sent many
+2. When the Asia has been conquered, the Roman fortunate leader

 slaves into Italia.